helloSystem/docs/developer/rpi.md

 ### Enabling D-Bus and Avahi

-Zeroconf  does not work if `/usr/local/bin/dbus-daemon --system` is not running. hence add the following lines to `/etc/rc.conf' to enable it:
+Filer does not launch and Zeroconf does not work if `/usr/local/bin/dbus-daemon --system` is not running.
+Hence add the following lines to `/etc/rc.conf' to enable it:

 ```
 dbus_enable="YES"